-Neurons make communication between different parts of the body possible.
+Neurons are cells that enable communication between different parts of the body.
 Information, in the form of electrical signals, travels along networks of these neurons.
 It moves either to the brain from the body or to the body from the brain.

 The shape of a neuron is long and slender, almost like the shoot of a plant.
 At one end is a group of branched tendrils called dendrites.
 They receive the electrical signals, called nerve impulses, from the previous neuron in the network.

 The neurons in a network don’t actually touch.
 There is a gap between them called a synapse.
 Most neurons communicate across the gap by releasing chemicals called neurotransmitters that reach the next neuron and stimulate it into firing a nerve impulse.

 Because of neuron structure, impulses can only travel in one direction.
 So neurons are classified by whether they send or receive brain messages.
 Sensory, or afferent, neurons send information to the brain for processing; motor, or efferent, neurons send commands from the brain back to the body.

 There is also a third type of neuron.
 Found in the central nervous system, association neurons, or interneurons, connect the other two types of neuron and enable the central nervous system to sort information as needed.